jadlamed007007007/smart-password-security-toolkit/README.md

-# 🔐 Smart Password Security Toolkit
+# 🔐 Smart Password Security Toolkit.

 Open-source web application for generating secure passwords and checking their strength.